Impact of bulk viscosity on the post-merger gravitational-wave signal from merging neutron stars

 As a concluding remark, we discuss the impact that bulk viscosity has on the amount of radiated GW energy and angular momentum.
-The right panel of Fig.~\ref{fig:waves} shows with solid lines the radiated energy $E_{\mathrm{GW}}$ and it is straightforward to appreciate that larger bulk viscosities lead to a smaller energy loss.
-Also, while the radiated energies differ by $\lesssim 1\%$ for the low-viscosity binary with $\zeta = 0.2\zeta_0$, the difference can be as large as $\simeq 15\%$ when $\zeta = \zeta_0$\footnote{Also in this case, the behaviour of $E_{\mathrm{GW}}$ is not monotonic for small bulk viscosities and at the reference resolution; however, monotonicity is recovered with the high-resolution simulations (not shown in Fig.~\ref{fig:waves}).}.
+The right panel of Fig.~\ref{fig:waves} shows with solid lines the radiated energy $E_{\mathrm{GW}}$ and it is straightforward to appreciate that larger bulk viscosities lead to a larger energy loss.
+Also, while the radiated energies differ by $\lesssim 2\%$ for the low-viscosity binary with $\hat{\zeta} = 0.4\,\zeta_0$, the difference can be as large as $\simeq 30\%$ when $\hat{\zeta} = 2\,\zeta_0$\footnote{Also in this case, the behaviour of $E_{\mathrm{GW}}$ is not monotonic for small bulk viscosities and at the reference resolution.}.
 A very similar behaviour is also shown by the dimensionless spin of the HMNS remnant, which we define as~\cite{Papenfort:2022ywx}: $\chi_{\mathrm{rem}} := ({J_{\mathrm{ADM}} - J_{\mathrm{GW}}})/({M_{\mathrm{ADM}} - E_{\mathrm{GW}})^{2}}$, where $M_{\mathrm{ADM}}$ and $J_{\mathrm{ADM}}$ are the initial ADM mass and angular momentum, respectively, and $J_{\mathrm{GW}}$ is the $z$-component of radiated angular momentum.
-The behaviour of $\chi_{\mathrm{rem}}$ is reported with dashed lines in the right panel of Fig.~\ref{fig:waves} and shows that bulk viscosity will impact the spin of the black hole produced by the HMNS collapse, which could be up to $\sim 5\,\%$ larger.
+The behaviour of $\chi_{\mathrm{rem}}$ is reported with dashed lines in the right panel of Fig.~\ref{fig:waves} and shows that bulk viscosity will impact the spin of the black hole if the HMNS spins down considerably and collapses, which could be up to $\sim 8\,\%$ smaller.